Unleash/unleash/websitev2/docs/integrations/jira-plugin.md

 ![Jira - Issue panel button](/img/jira_issue_panel_button.png)

-Clicking this button, adds a section to your issue panel allowing you to connect a feature toggle to the issue.
+Clicking this button adds a section to your issue panel allowing you to connect a feature toggle to the issue.
 If no feature toggle is connected to the issue, you'll be greeted by an entry form for creating the toggle.

 ![Jira - Create Feature Toggle entry form](/img/jira_create_feature_toggle.png)